kglovern/crimeTrack/readme.md

 It looks at crime statistics and other census data from Stats Canada/Canada census and attempts to answer questions posed to it by the user.

+Answers to the query will be outputted in a PDF graph format

 # Team Members
 - Quinton Di Paolo
 - Jackson Firth